-Rensselaer's Ph.D. in Electronic Arts was established in 2007 to fulfill increasing demands for a practice-based interdisciplinary arts doctoral degree within academe [the university], as well as to appeal to students who wish to pursue innovative research that integrates diverse media, performance, science-based and/or social practices, and curatorial studies into their artwork.
+Rensselaer's Ph.D. in Electronic Arts was established in 2007 to satisfy the increasing demand for a practice-based, interdisciplinary arts doctoral degree program within the university.
+It is designed to appeal to students who wish to pursue innovative research that integrates diverse media, performance, science-based and/or social practices, or curatorial studies into their artwork.

-The core of the curriculum focuses on the student's creative practice, which is informed by coursework, individual attention from advisors, and culminates in a dissertation that is composed of the dissertation text and practice-based work.
+The core of the curriculum focuses on a student's creative practice, which is informed by coursework, individual engagement with advisors, and culminates in a dissertation that is composed of the dissertation text and practice-based work.

 Admission to the Ph.D. program is highly competitive and is based on the submission of a formal application package.

 The applicant's prior academic records as well as references are examined for evidence of singular ability to meet the graduate standards and degree requirements of Rensselaer Polytechnic Institute.

 Evaluation for admission to the program includes not only artistic merit, but also evidence of a creative orientation that is research-based and appropriate for the type of in-depth interdisciplinary scholarly study the Ph.D. program will provide.
 Thus, the portfolio should be a representative sampling of work that best demonstrates creative practice as research-based and appropriate for an interdisciplinary Ph.D. program.

 Acceptable submissions include but are not limited to urls, DVDs, slides, artist books, CD-ROMs, video and audio recordings, music scores, etc. Candidates should anticipate the portfolio review to be completed in approximately 15 minutes and submit appropriately.

 - Research Proposal (up to 3 pages)